A - Z Recycling and Waste Guide

 PLEASE NOTE: Large items like junk cars or large farm equipment cannot be added to the normal scrap metal piles, please see “Automobiles,” or give us a call for more options.

-Mixed Paper - banned from the landfill
+Mixed Paper (banned from landfill)

 White and colored office paper, envelopes, unwanted mail, and cards (paper portions only, no plastic sleeves, no sample CDs, etc.) can be recycled as mixed paper with your regular recycling program.
 If you want to reduce your junk mail, see “Junk Mail.”